pascalvanderheiden/ais-sync-pattern/README.md

 ### Before we hit it off
 This integration returns data from Cosmos DB.
 This database is not pre-populated.
 You can implement the asynchronous pattern first, to get data in via the API (https://github.com/pascalvanderheiden/ais-async-pattern).
 Or you can just add data manually via the Data Explorer in the Azure Portal.
 There is a sample json included in this repository.

-Another important note: if you've already implemeted the asynchronous pattern (https://github.com/pascalvanderheiden/ais-async-pattern), this tutorial will be complementary to that setup.
+Another important note: if you've already implemented the asynchronous pattern (https://github.com/pascalvanderheiden/ais-async-pattern), this tutorial will be complementary to that setup.

 ### Step 1: In the Azure Portal create a Service Principal
 In the Azure Cloud Shell (https://shell.azure.com):